 It might seem strange to tell spooky stories this time of year but exchanging a good ghost tale is an old tradition dating back to well before the 19th century when Charles Dickens wrote his famous yarn about ghosts and Christmas.
 As the nights grow longer it makes sense to cosy up inside and tell stories that give a little thrill.
 To make it friendly for the under fours watch The Muppet Christmas Carol (you might want to skip the bit with Ghost of Christmas Future though, he still gives us the creeps) or pick up one of the many children’s versions of Dickens’ book to read together.

 Write a letter to your children about their year

-Christmas is a wonderful time to think about family and is a more natural period for children to look back on the year they’ve had than New Years’ Eve (when they’ll likely be in bed by the time the clock strikes twelve).
+Christmas is a wonderful time to think about family and is a more natural period for children to look back on their year than New Years’ Eve (when they’ll likely be in bed by the time the clock strikes twelve).
 Start a series of touching keepsakes by writing a letter to them at Christmas reminding them about the last twelve months: the moments when you were particularly proud of them, when they learnt something new or when they did something they really enjoyed.
 These will become treasured possessions in years to come and allows a little time for reflection in the busy holiday period.